 Alone and with no money, in 1552 he retired definitely to Loreto where the governor of the Holy Sanctuary guaranteed him board, lodging and the possibility of painting in the monastery.
 After two years he decided to become oblate (a sort of lay brother) at the almost exclusive service of the Santa Casa (Holy Sanctuary).

-In the last years Lorenzo Lotto painted other works.
-In particular, for the choir of the sanctuary of Loreto he made a series of paintings depicting some stories of Christ's life, helped by some pupils he had been teaching in his shop in Loreto.
-In those last years he worked also on the Amici altarpiece for the cathedral of Jesi, which unfortunately went missing.
+In his last years Lorenzo Lotto painted other works.
+In particular, he made a series of paintings depicting some stories of Christ's life for the choir of the sanctuary of Loreto, helped by some pupils he had been teaching in his shop in Loreto.
+In those last years he also worked on the Amici altarpiece for the cathedral of Jesi, which unfortunately went missing.
 The “Presentation in the Temple” is his last work of art, a beautiful final painting which remained unfinished.

 The day of his death is not known precisely, but it seems fitting that Lorenzo Lotto died between September 1556 and July 1557, when the administrators of the Santa Casa received three florins and five bolognini for the sale of a small mattress owned by Lorenzo Lotto.